-This Statement of Investment Principles (hereinafter referred to as the "Statement") sets down the principles governing decisions about investments for the PGIM UK Retirement Savings Plan ("the Plan") to meet the requirements of the following legislation:
+This Statement of Investment Principles (hereafter referred to as the "Statement") sets down the principles governing decisions about investments for the PGIM UK Retirement Savings Plan ("the Plan") to meet the requirements of the following legislation:

-- The Pensions Act 1995, as amended by the Pensions Act 2004; and - The Occupational Pension Schemes (Investment) Regulations 2005, as amended by the Occupational Pension Schemes (Charges and Governance) Regulations 2015 - and subsequent legislation.
+- The Pensions Act 1995, as amended by the Pensions Act 2004; and - The Occupational Pension Schemes (Investment) Regulations 2005, as amended by the Occupational Pension Schemes (Charges and Governance) Regulations 2015 - The Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019 - · and subsequent legislation.

-The Trustee believes its scheme governance, investment policies and its implementation are in keeping with best practice.
-This includes, but is not limited to, the Pension Regulator's DC Code of Practice no. 13 (Governance and Administration of Occupational Defined Contribution Trust-Based Pension Schemes) and Regulatory Guidance.
+The Trustees believe their scheme governance, investment policies and their implementation are in keeping with best practice.
+This includes, but is not limited to, the Pension Regulator's DC Code of Practice no. 13 (Governance and Administration of Occupational Defined Contribution Trust-Based Pension Schemes) and regulatory guidance.

-In preparing this Statement the Trustees have consulted PGIM European Services Limited as the Principal Employer of the Plan and obtained and considered written professional advice from their investment consultants.
+In preparing this Statement the Trustees have consulted PGIM European Services Limited as the Principal Employer of the Plan and obtained and considered written professional advice from their Investment Consultant.